teaberryy/dotfiles/README.md

-# dotfiles
+# Dotfiles
-A collection of my dotfiles
+A collection of my dotfiles, which is basically a collection of other people's dotfiles modified to my liking